-All Fremantle LDC classrooms use the Alert program to assist in the development of the student’s self-regulation.
-The Alert program explicitly teaches children that their body has an engine, which can go fast, slow or just right.
+All Fremantle LDC classrooms use the Alert Program® to assist in the development of the student’s self-regulation.
+The Alert Program® explicitly teaches children that their body has an engine, which can go high, low or just right.
 When our engines are “just right”, it is easier to control our emotions, behaviours and attention.
 The children learn that they can change their engine speed, through an “engine changer” which are the sensory systems in our body.

 Classrooms are equipped with visual supports that help the children understand the concept, as well as equipment that allows the children to “change their engine speed”.
 This may include wobble stools, standing work stations, air filled cushions or wheat packs.
 Below is a chart you can download and print at home to help reinforce the concept at home, as well as a video you can watch with your child that helps explain the concept in a video story format.

-How Is My Engine Running – A Story on Self Regulation (links to YouTube)
+How Is My Engine Running? (links to YouTube)

 Teachers also engage in daily movement with the children and this is also seen in short bursts, often called “brain breaks”.
 It is important for all children to move regularly to keep their engine “just right”, which can help them make the most of their learning opportunities in class.
 Some examples of these movement breaks might be jumping like a kangaroo, yoga, dancing or “milkshake breathing”.
 Here are some link to some of these exercises you can do at home.